shaaawz/ML4T-Midterm/README.md

 - [ ] Probabilistic Perspective: all future values of quantity of interest are random varibles endowed with probablity distribution which describe a weighted set of possible values the variables may have
   - This is hte optimal approach to decision making under uncertainty
   - probabilistic modeling is used in other areas of science and engineering and provides a unifying framewokr w thse fields
 - [ ] Supervised Learning: learn a mapping of f from inputs x to outputs y. x are features/covariates/predictors, y are the target,label, response.
 N (sample size) of the x-y pairs are given as a training set.
 Performance depends on the type of output we are predicting.
+In supervised learning, we assume that each input example x in the training set has an associated set of output targets y, and our goal is to learn the input-output mapping
   - Goal of Supervised Learning is to automatically come up with classification models so as to reliably predict the labels for any given input
 - [ ] Classification problems: output is unordered and mutally exclusive labels known as classes.
 Predicting the class label, given an input, is called pattern recognition.
 When there are two classes, it is called binary classification
 - [ ] Function that is useful for challenging classification problems: Convolution Neural Networks (CNN)
 - [ ] When we have small datasets of features, it is common to store them in an N × D matrix, in which each row represents an example, and each column represents a feature.
 This is known as a **design matrix**
 - [ ] Tabular Data - when inputs are of variable size (sequences of words or social networks) rather than fixed-length vectors
-- [ ] Featurization = process of converting tabular data into a fixed-size feature representation thus allowing a design matrix to be used for future processing, example: "bag of words" representation
+- [ ] Featurization = process of converting tabular data into a fixed-size feature representation thus allowing a design matrix to be used for future processing, example: "bag of words" representation (discussed on page 24)
 - [ ] Exploratory data analysis: before using ML, seeing if there are any obvious patterns which might giv eus hints on which method to choose or any obivous problems with the data (example:: label noise or outliers)
 - [ ] Pair Plot - Scatterplot of variables, used for tabular dtaa with small number of features to see commonalities
 - [ ] Dimensionality reduction - used for higher-dimension data, allows data to be visualized in 2d or 3d